bgando/object-exercises/README.md

 ```
   { username: 'DaffyDuck', tagline: 'Yippeee!', noises: [] }
   ```

-##### Review
-Let's go over some concepts:

-- What are the different ways you can add properties and values to objects?
-- Which of these methods would you use if you wanted to add a property to an object that had a weird symbol (think '&')?
-- What about if the property is a variable, how does that change the syntax?

 ##### Loops
 - Loop through the properties of your animal object.